muratk5n/thirdwave/en/index.md

 That whole "Taiwan is so close to China" observation (suggesting they can invade easily) was probably to argue that he didn't want to defend Taiwan, strategically speaking.
 Factually, US *could* help defend China even with the proximity problem.
+People in politics can change facts to argue an opinion sometimes, DJT more than others.

 ---